Nikhil-VS1811/leetcode-notes/README.md

 # leetcode-notes
-DSA notes and approaches for interview prep
+DSA notes and approaches for interview preparation